NEAR-Edu/nearandfar/src/computer/README.md

 #### What comes to mind when you hear "data"?

 - information? :heavy_check_mark:
-- stuff that stored on hard drives? :heavy_check_mark:
+- stuff that is stored on hard drives? :heavy_check_mark:
 - electrical signals? :heavy_check_mark:

 How does information pass through your computer, and how is it stored for later use?